Voice recorder

 Why does my MP3 take a few seconds longer than the WebM?

 Because MP3 export re-encodes the audio.
-WebM/Opus is what the browser already produced — it's instant.
-MP3 needs to load FFmpeg (~25 MB the first time) and re-encode through libmp3lame.
-After the first run, FFmpeg stays warm and subsequent exports are quick.
+WebM/Opus is what the browser already produced — it is instant.
+MP3 needs to load FFmpeg (~25 MB the first time, cached after) and re-encode through libmp3lame.
+After the first run FFmpeg stays warm and subsequent exports are quick.

 Native: Opus at whatever the browser picks (typically 64–128 kbps for voice — already excellent).
-MP3 export: VBR around 190 kbps via -q:a 2, which is broadcast-quality for voice and leaves no audible artifacts.
+MP3 export: VBR around 190 kbps via -q:a 2, which is broadcast-quality for voice and leaves no audible artifacts even on close listening.

-Can I record longer recordings, like an hour?
+Can I record for an hour or longer?

-Yes, but the blob lives in your tab memory, so very long recordings can get sluggish.
-For anything past ~30 minutes, a desktop recorder is more comfortable.
-This tool is built for sub-30-minute clips.
+Yes, but the blob lives in your tab memory, so very long recordings can get sluggish on lower-end machines.
+For anything past ~30 minutes a desktop recorder is more comfortable.
+This tool is built for sub-30-minute clips — voice memos, scratch takes, lecture segments.

 More free tools